fehmi/simply.js/docs/router.md

 # Go

-**Go** is the full-featured SPA router of Simply JS, forked from **Page.js**.
+**Go** is the full-featured SPA router of simply.js, forked from **Page.js**.
 It’s tightly integrated with the template syntax and reactivity system.

 In addition to the default Page.js features, it supports **nested routes**, **dynamic route creation**, **enter/exit transitions**, auto **web component integration**.